Because things change…

-Soon, my personal site will change completely as it becomes a federated personal site.
-So it’s going to go from a static web site to a Node.js application.
+Soon, my personal site will change completely as it becomes a Small Web place running on Kitten.
+So it’s going to go from a static web site to a dynamic Node.js application.
 I don’t want to break the Web but I also don’t want to burden the new system I’m building with a means to handle legacy static content.
-And yet, this is also an important use case that I cannot ignore.
+And yet, this is also an important use case that I can’t ignore.

 Here’s the simplest solution I could come up with: